KWARC HAM (AMATEUR) RADIO COURSE

 ELIGIBILITY: - This course is open to anyone; however, enrollment is limited.
 For practical reasons, the class size is capped at 30 students.

 REGISTRATION: - email firstname.lastname@example.org expressing your intent to enroll

 COST: - FREE with a $25 one-year membership in KWARC.
 (Normal membership is $36.)
 Bring cash or cheque payable to "KW Amateur Radio Club" to the first meeting.

-The classroom program would consist of an introduction to amateur radio, meet the instructors, introduction to internet self study, and a discussion of a time the table on the first night.
-On subsequent nights there would be various hands on demonstrations, a presentation by the Club Examiner, a pretest on a Monday followed on next Monday by an Industry Canada Examination.
-There would be approximately five meetings of all students with some of the club instructors to be held at the St Johnís Ambulance at 250 Gage Street , Kitchener.
+This course will be a condensed version of the full course offered by various clubs.
+Participants will be expected to study course materials in advance independently, as well as attend the classroom sessions.
+The classroom program would consist of an introduction to amateur radio, meet the instructors, introduction to INTERNET self-study, and a discussion of the timetable on Tuesday March 26.
+On subsequent nights there would be various hands on demonstrations, a practice exam on Tuesday May 28 and a Government Examination conducted by the Club Examiner on June 11.
+There would be six classroom sessions to be held at the St John Ambulance at 250 Gage Avenue, Kitchener.

-Place St. Johns Ambulance Center, 250 Gage Avenue, Kitchener
+Place: St. John Ambulance Facility, 250 Gage Avenue, Kitchener

 Covering such topics as:

 Hams have set up a world wide "internet" of sorts using wireless "packet" radio technology.
 This allows our computers to route mail and news between each other to almost anywhere on earth.
 There is a large contingent of Hams that specialize in Morse Code and voice conversations over long distances.